Sneaky Gas Station Scams You Need to Watch Out for

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-When you pull into a gas station, odds are that your fill-up will be drama-free.
-However, gas stations can be targets for scams and swindles since so many people and cars pass through them for brief transactions every day.
+When you pull into a gas station, your fill-up is likely to be drama-free.
+However, gas stations can be targets for scams and swindles because so many people and cars pass through them for brief transactions every day.

 The skimmer scam